qqaazz800624/Probabilistic-Neural-Networks/README.md

 - The Probabilistic U-Net implementation is inspired by the original paper by Kohl et al.
 - Special thanks to the PyTorch and PyTorch Lightning communities for their excellent libraries.
+- The SIIM-ACR Pneumothorax dataset was used for model training and evaluation.